opoopop/CAS779-String-Process-Algorithms-Project/Code/Common Part Explanation.md

 ## Calculate the hash value of a substring

-This function the hash value of a substring.
-We decompose this string into different node on the segment tree.
+This function is to calculate the hash value of a substring.
+We decompose this string into different nodes on the segment tree.
 Each time we cut the substring using the middle of node's left and right until the node we recurse is fully covered by the substring.
-Finally we get the hash value by the value that left and right part returned.  ***j*** is used for control if this is the reversed version.
+Finally we get the hash value from the value that left and right part returned.  **j** is used for control if this is the reversed version.

 ```c++
 ll ask(int j, int p, int l, int r)